Dominik-97/curriculum-vitae/index.md

 ### General knowledge

-- Listed are areas I consider to be my general knowledge, I can apply this knowledge across multiple domains:
+- Listed are areas I consider to be my general knowledge; I can apply this knowledge across multiple domains:
   - programming,
   - product management,
   - test management,